appyay/funweather-appyay-client/README.md

 # Funweather Appyay Client

 A lightweight Appyay client template for a mobile app landing page.
+Template design by Elina Chanieva.

 ## Technologies used
 * HTML